 It can’t be said enough – 45 is the new 50.
 The American Cancer Society now recommends colonoscopies every 10 years starting at age 45 if you don’t have any risk factors.
 Risk factors include:

 - Inflammatory bowel disease (IBS).

 - You’ve been exposed to radiation around your abdomen.

 - Certain types of polyps were found previously.

 Once you start regular screenings, you can typically follow the 10-year schedule until age 75.
 Then you can have screenings at your discretion, stopping at age 85.
 Your doctor will advise a schedule for you.

-A colonoscopy is something that shouldn’t be put off.
+A colonoscopy is something that, under no conditions, shouldn’t be put off.
 Colonoscopies not only detect the disease but prevent cancer because precancerous polyps can be removed during the procedure.
 Thorough and accurate, it’s an unrivaled type of colorectal screening.
 If you’re 45 or older and have never had a colonoscopy, our experts will discuss it with you in-depth and dispel any concerns you may have about the procedure.

 Contact us today!
 The team of professionals at GastroMD looks forward to working with you.
-We are one of the leading gastroenterology practices in the Tampa Bay area.
+We are one of the leading gastroenterology practices in Tampa Bay.
 We perform a host of diagnostic procedures using state-of-the-art equipment in a friendly, comfortable, and inviting atmosphere where patient care is always a top priority!